 As a young woman, she married (?)
-Ulery and in about 1920 had one known son, Clarence Ulery.
+Ulery and in about 1920 bore one known son, Clarence Ulery.

-They established a home in Scottdale, Westmoreland County and had three children -- Carl E. Echard.
+They established a home in Scottdale, Westmoreland County and produced three more children -- Carl E. Echard.
 James W. Echard and Lois E. Forbes.

 Betty died as she neared her 82nd birthday on Nov.
 11, 1982.
 Following a funeral led by Rev. G. Smith Hixson, she was laid to rest in Alverton Cemetery.

-Granddaughter Lois E. Echard was born on Feb.
+Daughter Lois E. Echard (1927-1992) was born on Feb.
 27, 1927 in Scottdale.
-She married Carl A. Forbes, and they had no children.
+She married Carl A. Forbes ( ? - ? ), and they did not reproduce.
 Lois worked for many years as a telephone operator with Bell Telephone Company, and was a member of Christ United Methodist Church of Scottdale.
 Their home was at 316 Market Street in Scottdale.
 Lois died at the age of 65 in Frick Community Health Center on March 29, 1992.
 She was buried in Scottdale Cemetery.

 ~ Daughter Rachel Goldean "Goldie" (Crabtree) Craig ~